arhamHumayun/astro-portfolio/src/content/blog/post1.md

 });
 ```

-As you can see, the schema is quite detailed so that the AI can generate the best possible results.
-Using unions and literals is a great technique to ensure that you can really narrow down the options for the AI.
-Also, using the `describe` method is a great way to help the AI understand the data structure.

-## NextJS optimizations

-I've also learned a lot about NextJS optimizations.
-NextJS has the ability cache API responses and use ISR (Incremental Static Regeneration) to speed up the page load times.
-An example of where this is applied is in any page where you're looking at a single monster or magic item.
-The first time that page is loaded, the API response is cached and on subsequent loads, the cached response is used.
-This means that we can skip the API call and just render the page almost instantly.
-Try it out for yourself by looking at the page for a single monster or magic item [here](https://monsterlabs.app/creature/view/18).

-## Data fetching optimizations
-Since all of data for the site is stored in postgres, we need to make sure that we're fetching the data in the most efficient way possible.
-One easy trick is to run multiple database queries concurrently using Promise.allSettled() rather than waiting for them to complete one after another.
-Here's an example of how this can be done:
+Some key lessons I learned about structured output:

+1. Use unions and literals to strictly define possible values
+2. Leverage the `describe` method to provide clear context to the AI
+3. Make your schema as detailed as possible while keeping it logical
+4. Use nullable fields when appropriate to handle edge cases
+5. Structure nested objects carefully to maintain consistency

+## Optimizing the Application

+While building MonsterLabs, I also learned valuable lessons about application optimization.
+NextJS's caching and ISR (Incremental Static Regeneration) capabilities were crucial for performance.
+For example, when viewing a single monster or magic item, we cache the API response and serve it instantly on subsequent loads.

+Data fetching optimization was another important aspect.
+Here's a practical example of concurrent database queries:

 ``` typescript
 // Both of these queries will run concurrently